ValentinoUberti/OCP4/README.md

 # OCP4
-This is a simple repo with some sulutions on fancy issue i've found in OCP4.x
+This is a simple repo with some solutions on fancy issue i've found in OCP4.x